RogueRope/docs/content/docs/main/intro.md

 toc: true
 ---

 ### The Details

-* **When:** 02/08/2023 14:00 -&gt; 06/08/2023 16:00
+* **When:** 04/01/2023 14:00 -&gt; 07/01/2023 late at night
-* **Where:** East of Ghent, West of Antwerp
+* **Where:** Flanders (Indoor Setting)
-* **Cost:** 150€
+* **Cost:** [To be determined or specify if known]

 ### Intro

-Welcome to the **fourth** edition of Rogue Rope Camp, where we come together to learn, play, and grow as a community.
-Our focus is on rope, but we also value self-organization and resourcefulness.
-This camp is entirely run by volunteers, so we rely on **everyone** to pitch in and help with tasks such as food preparation, building and maintenance, cleaning, and taking care of each other.
+Welcome to the **inaugural** indoor edition of Bottoms Up!, where we delve deep into the sensory and emotional journey of the bottom in rope.
+While our summer camps have been a playground under the open skies, this winter we bring the magic indoors.
+The essence remains: to learn, play, and nurture our rope community.

-We believe that by working together and supporting each other, we can create a **truly special and memorable experience** for everyone.
-At Rogue Rope, we provide the necessary infrastructure to make your stay comfortable and enjoyable, including a space to pitch your tent, food and drink, suspension points for rope activities, a sound system for music and events, power and water, toilets and warm showers to freshen up.
+At Bottoms Up!, we’ve taken care of the basics: a spacious indoor venue to host our events, bunk beds for a cozy night's sleep, and of course, the ropes and suspension points for our central theme.
+Add to this mix a sound system for ambiance, and basic amenities for comfort.

-However, it's the collective effort of **all participants** that make this event truly remarkable.
-From leading workshops to creating an inclusive environment, every contribution is appreciated and valuable.
-There are no spectators here, only participants.
-We see this camp as a playground, a blank canvas waiting to be filled with your ideas and talents.
+But, as always, it's the heartbeats of **all participants** that elevate this gathering to its true potential.
+Whether you're sharing insights in our unconference, tying or getting tied, or simply being present in the moment, your presence and energy are what will make these days memorable.

-Please note that Rogue Rope Camp is an intense experience and **may not be suitable for everyone**.
-We encourage all potential participants to carefully consider whether this event aligns with their interests and comfort levels.
-With that said, we welcome anyone who is eager to participate and contribute to the event.
+This event may present an **intense experience** and might not be everyone’s cup of tea.
+It's crucial for attendees to align with the ethos and intent behind Bottoms Up!.
+However, if you're keen to explore, connect, and contribute, we're excited to welcome you.

-Thank you for your interest in Rogue Rope Camp, and we look forward to having you join our community of passionate and dedicated volunteers.
-Let's create an unforgettable event together!
+Thank you for your interest in Bottoms Up!
+We're eager to embark on this new journey with our cherished community.
+Together, let's craft an event that resonates, connects, and celebrates the depth of the bottom's journey in rope.